-In order for a candidate to be licensed in Florida, the following requirements must be met:
+In order for a candidate to be licensed as a Restricted Barber in Florida, the following requirements must be met:

-- 1. The successful completion of a Restricted Barbering program of study at a licensed school. - 2.
-Must be at least 18 years of age. - 3.
+1. The successful completion of a Restricted Barbering program of study at a licensed school.

+- 2. Must be at least 18 years of age. - 3.
 Must submit an application and requisite fee (application fee included in program costs). - 4.
 Pass the applicable written examination.